-This test is administered during the EDU 285AA course.
+This test is administered prior to applying into the Educator Program.
 It evaluates students in the areas of English, Reading, Math, and Writing.
 Based on the results of the test, each student will design a success plan to support and enhance success throughout the program.
 For review and tutoring: Click here (http://www.riosalado.edu/testing/placement/Pages/placementtest.aspx).

 The Student Assessment of Academic Proficiency Test (ACCUPLACER) is the minimum requirement for formal admission.
 Although you may have a Bachelor's or Master's degree, the test is intended to determine if you need additional support in the areas of English, Reading, Math and Writing.

 Students with low scores need to meet with a member of student services or counseling to establish a success plan that will help enhance their knowledge in the area(s) identified through testing.
 Included in the plan will be tutorials/tests/courses for the students to complete.
 Once the plan has been finished, the student can retake the test to improve the original score(s).
 The Student Assessment of Academic Proficiency Test (ACCUPLACER) is intended to determine if you need additional support with basic skills.
 Meeting the specified test score range is a requirement and must be accomplished prior to submitting a formal application to the program.
 No one can obtain admission to the program who does not meet this required testing policy.

 ACCUPLACER scores may not be any older than 5 years from the initial date of testing.